How to prevent wildlife-related injury on the roads

 The NRMA believes the following focal points needs to be front and centre in driver education relating to wildlife if road trauma is to be reduced.
 These include drivers understanding that:

-• Wildlife tends to be most active at dawn and dusk, so drivers may benefit from being more alert at these periods;
+• Wildlife tends to be most active at dawn and dusk, so drivers will benefit from being more alert at these periods;

 • Wildlife may tend to travel together and behave in a ‘herd-like’ manner.
 If you see one, there are likely to be many;